 Watch a beadmaker in action!

 A short clip on beadmaking, note the box to her left, this is the normal cooling process of Venetian beads, it is vermiculite - a silica mixture which holds the heat and gradually lets the bead cool.
 Annealing ovens are used for larger beads/pendants.
 She's a pro and the bead is made quickly.
-(You will need QuickTime to view the movie.)

 We hope you enjoy this bit of trivia on how beads are made.
 We find it helps sell your work if you understand more about the process and can explain to your customers the history, the techniques and the skill required to produce these beautiful Venetian Beads.